csu-cs/csci-235/README.md

   The `preview` command will boot up a local static web server that will serve the files from `.vitepress/dist` at `http://localhost:4173`.
 It's an easy way to check if the production build looks fine in your local environment.

-The github workflow will automatically deploy the website when the master branch is updated.
+The GitHub workflow will automatically deploy the website when the master branch is updated.
 The website build is in the `gh-pages` branch.

 Visit the deployed site at https://csu-cs.github.io/csci-235/.